Welcome to today's edition of the Rush 24-7 podcast.

 Once you start the precedent, where does it stop?

-And then when it's presented as a savior as something that's saving and work, why doesn't everybody this give me some?
+And then when it's presented as a savior, as something that's saving and work, why doesn't everybody just give me some?

-And we're gonna all do it for the middle class.
+And we're going to all do it for the middle class.

 This is just fabulous.